 Better late than never, I say!
 Ashforth and Plummer have been doing this for ages and I still remember the joys of knitting a Klein bottle after they got popular on the Knit List (does anyone here remember life before Ravelry?).
 Pat Ashforth and Steve Plummer are two British math teachers who have been trying… Continue reading Ashforth and Plummer’s history of mathematical knitting

 The WordPress.com stats helper monkeys prepared a 2014 annual report for this blog.
 Here's an excerpt: The concert hall at the Sydney Opera House holds 2,700 people.
 This blog was viewed about 9,400 times in 2014.
 If it were a concert at Sydney Opera House, it would take about 3 sold-out performances for that many… Continue reading 2014 in review

-Fiddliest yarn evar!
-Loopy in all its #knit purple-y grape goodness.
-A post shared by JenT (@wysiwygjt) on Sep 27, 2014 at 4:18am PDT This lacy scarf was knit for my daughter, who I will be meeting abroad at the end of the month in a much colder climate.
-Seems most of my knitting these… Continue reading Loopy making
+Fiddliest yarn evar! http://instagram.com/p/tcm8QBx_1X/ This lacy scarf was knit for my daughter, who I will be meeting abroad at the end of the month in a much colder climate.
+Seems most of my knitting these days is for travelling.
+It's been just too darn hot here to even think about knitting, let alone wearing, anything from… Continue reading Loopy making

 I love it when I find another fiber person on WordPress.com who hearts the snark as much as I do.
 May I introduce you to Woolwinding.
 And since she didn't link to, dare I call them, the knickers, here you go.
 Don't say I didn't warn you.
 If you have to blame someone, blame them.… Continue reading Woolwinding